juberpatel/BioinfoUtils/README.md

 # BioinfoUtils

-Common Bioinformatics utility classes and methods used in other projects such as Waltz
+Juber Patel's Java library with many utility classes and methods related to scientific computing in general and computational biology in particular.
+These utilities are used in other projects like Marianas and Waltz.

-This software was developed at the Innovation Lab, Center for Molecular Oncology, Memorial Sloan Kettering Cancer Center.

-## Dependencies
+## Dependencies (depending on which classes you want to use)

 1. HTSJDK
+2. Apache Commons Math
-2. Google Guava
+3. Google Guava

+## Utilities

+1. Suffix arrays for fast search on strings (planned)
+2. Weibull distribution parameter estimation from data.
+This very useful, versatile distribution can then be used from Commons Math.
+3.